ahadjidj/Streaming-Workshop-with-HDF/README.md

 }
   ```
 ### Logs_view events
 We also need another logs event (logs_view) that contain only the product browsing session information with the buy and price fields.
 We will see why later in the labs.
+Go to Schema Registry and add a new schema with these details:
+  - Name: logs
+  - Descrption: schema for logs events
+  - Type: Avro Schema Provider
+  - Schema Group: Kafka
+  - Compatibility: both
+  - Evolve: true

+For the schema text, use the following Avro description:

   ```
 {